 Arrival at church

-- On arrival at St Richard’s, please observe 2m social distancing at all times, including on the pathways outside.
+- On arrival at church, please observe 2m social distancing at all times, including on the pathways outside.

-- Please use the hand sanitiser immediately in front of you as you enter the lobby.
+- Please use the hand sanitiser immediately in front of you as you enter the church.

 - The entrance doors will be fixed open to reduce contact and to increase ventilation.
-Windows will also be open to enable ventilation inside the church.
+Where possible, windows will also be open to enable ventilation inside the church.

-- You will notice that social distancing reminders are in place inside the church and alternate pews closed off to enable social distancing.
+- You will notice that social distancing reminders are in place inside the churches and alternate pews closed off to enable social distancing.